Alternative Titles/Edition History:

 Country of Origin:

-1st Edition: 28-page spiral-bound booklet (with laminated cover) of ASL charts/tables
+1st Edition (blue cover): 28-page spiral-bound booklet (with laminated cover) of ASL charts/tables

-Note: the DM High Recommendation Tag applies to the 2nd Edition booklet, not the 1st Edition booklet.
+Note: the DM High Recommendation Tag applies to the 2nd Edition, 3rd Edition and later booklets, not the 1st Edition booklet.

 LFT surprised the ASL world in the summer of 2013 by venturing into the world of play aids.
 This is a realm of ASL that third party publishers rarely exploit (one recent exception was Countersmith Workshop, but they seem to have become inactive), though it is probably ripe for exploitation.
 MMP itself has never had any interest in ASL play aids or accoutrements, leaving an open field for those with initiative.